The Royal Designers for Industry

 RDInsights is a monthly podcast series of engaging and informal interviews conducted by Mike Dempsey RDI with fellow Royal Designers.

-Listen to the latest interview with animator Nick Park, creator of Wallace and Gromit, who became an RDI in 2006.
+Listen to the latest interview with lighting designer Mark Major, who became an RDI in 2012.